futtta/autoptimize/readme.txt

 = 2.9.4 =
 * Fix for 2 AMP compatibility issues (toolbar JS & lazyload JS).
 * Fix for PHP notice in autoptimizeImages.php.
+* Change default for "lazyload from nth image" from 0 to 2 (only applies to new installations).
 * Improvements to the exit survey.
 * Enjoy the end-of-year celebrations, there are great Autoptimize things to come in 2022! ;-)